binaryaaron/weightlifting-is-fun/weightlifting.md

 lifting$quarters <- factor(lifting$quarters)
 ```

-Adding in bodyweight and a ratio of lift:bodyweight
+Adding in my bodyweight and a ratio of lift:bodyweight.
+The bodyweight is accurate roughly to 1.5 lb.

 ```r
 lifting <- ddply( lifting, .(quarters), transform, bodyweight=161 + (4.3*as.numeric(quarters)))